MostafaMAbdellateif/devOps-bootcamp-Docker/lab2/Q1/README.md

-# to run this question
+# To run the answer for the question

 . ./build-run-images.sh